Abigail Adams (Bunker Hill, 1775)

 Are your tour routes accessible?

 Hub Town Tours endeavors to make our tour routes accessible for everyone.
 As mentioned above, Boston has a number of very narrow or unevenly paved sidewalks that can make passage difficult.
-We kindly ask that you let us know in advance about any accessibility concerns, and pledge to do our best to accommodate.
+We kindly ask that you let us know in advance about any accessibility concerns, and pledge to do our best to accommodate every guest.

 Is there a limit on group size?

 It's an open secret in Boston that the Freedom Trail is incredibly popular...
 Boston tour group sizes may have ballooned, but Hub Town Tours recognizes a tour is only worthwhile if you can hear your guide and appreciate the history up close!
-As such, all Public Tours have a maximum of 15 guests.
-For Private and Charter Tours, we are always happy to be cater to groups of any size, whatever you decide are the needs of your party.
+As such, our Midday Tour and Evening Tour have a maximum of 15 guests.
+For private and charter tours, we are always happy to cater to groups of any size, whatever you decide are the needs of your party.

 What will we see on the tour?

 You can compare routes for our most popular tour itineraries, but really, it's up to you!
 The Freedom Trail traverses an incredible range of history, from 17th-century cow pastures (Boston Common) to 18th-century colonial capitals (Old State House) to 19th-century marketplaces (Quincy Market).
-We suggest Downtown Boston and the North End to see the major landmarks on the trail.
+To see the most significant landmarks on the trail, we suggest our Half-Day Tour or Evening Tour through Downtown and the North End.
+Please note, our Midday Tour visits only the historic highlights found in Downtown Boston.

 Will we enter any historic sites?

-Aside from select public spaces and burying grounds, your guided experience with Hub Town Tours or The Revolutionary Story Tour will NOT enter any historic sites.
-Many Freedom Trail sites are privately operated, and several do charge admission fees.
-If you would like to enter select sites, however, we are happy to arrange visits for any Private or Charter Tour booking.
+Aside from public spaces and burying grounds, your guided experience with Hub Town Tours will NOT enter any historic sites.
+Many Freedom Trail sites are privately operated museums or churches, and several charge admission fees.
+If you would like to enter select sites, however, we are happy to arrange visits for any private or charter tour booking.
 We highly recommend returning to favorite landmarks after your tour has concluded, too!

 Can I arrive via public transit?